vickyscowcroft/bayesian_pl_fitting/README.md

-## Requires GNU scientific library:
+### Requires GNU scientific library:

 https://www.gnu.org/software/gsl/

-On ubuntu may already be installed in '/usr/include/gsl'
+On ubuntu may already be installed in /usr/include/gsl

-## To compile likelihood_function_quad:
+### Compiling likelihood_function_quad:

-* See command in README file and change paths accordingly:
+See command in README file and change paths accordingly:

 * For ubuntu, try:

 `` -L/usr/local/lib and -I/usr/include/ ``

-* If the above don't work we can put in a ticket with BUCS.
+* If these don't work we can put in a ticket with BUCS.